M.O

 M.O are an English girl group consisting of members Annie Ashcroft and Chanal Benjilali, and previously Frankee Connolly until her departure in June 2017 and Nadine Samuels until her departure in 2020.
 The group was formed in 2012 by the members themselves, after their previous groups Mini Viva and Duchess had disbanded.
 Starting out on independent label Operator Records, they have been signed to Polydor Records since early 2016.
 On 19 October 2020, Nadine Samuels confirmed her departure from the group.

 Career

 Beginnings

-Frankee Connolly was a part of Mini Viva until the duo's split in 2010, where as Nadine Samuels and Annie Ashcroft were both members of the girl group Duchess until 2012.
+Frankee Connolly was a part of Mini Viva until the duo's split in 2010, whereas Nadine Samuels and Annie Ashcroft were both members of the girl group Duchess until 2012.

-M.O was formed in late 2012, after Connolly had met Samuels and Ashcroft at music industry events.
+M.O was formed in late 2012, after Connolly met Samuels and Ashcroft at music industry events.